-This kind of issues is also associated with cache memory stored on phone.
-But if you wipe it entirely from device then it can help you to get rid of “Unfortunately Chrome has stopped” error on Android.
+This kind of issue is also associated with cache memory stored on the phone.
+But if you wipe it entirely from the device then it can help you to get rid of “Unfortunately Chrome has stopped” error on Android.

-So you should follow the below steps to remove cache memory on phone:
+So you should follow the below steps to remove cache memory on the phone:

-- First, click on Settings and then move to Storage option
+- First, click on Settings and then move to the Storage option

 - Now wait for some time as the system will calculate cache memory on the device

 - When you see the total size of cache memory, click on it and delete it

 - Doing this will clear the cache and will restore all default settings

 Most of the users have reported that after they have uninstalled the updates and again reinstalled them, the problem was resolved.